core-wg/resource-directory/point-to-point-responses.md

 > We should talk about the security properties of the various RD discovery
 > mechanisms that are defined.

-@@@ "RD is at coap://box123.example.com/lcd-display" -- POSTing confidential
-stuff there b/c well yeah coap://box123.example.com/rd *would* be authorized

 response:

 A section was added in the security considerations on this topic (see